tarsmachine/tarsmachine.github.io/index.md

 So, why building a tool to serve the discovery needs first?
 Because without a search engine with OCR, Computer Vision, it will take a user 100x more time to discover the right part of the information in screenshots, pdfs, audio, video.
 Without the discovery features, It's also hard to reduce the social discovery friction at scale.

 So, to create the initial product momentum, I start from screenshots discovery, then expand to other file formats I mentioned above.

-> 'My project's staring-forking ratio is as high as the most popular repos on Github

-- My project: +13%
-- The most popular repo on Github: +13.8%

-*Staring-forking ratio: for every 10 people who star a project, at least 1 of them will clone it to their account

 ---